uthpalaherath/uthpalaherath.github.io/_pages/research.md

     caption: "Photo by [Pasindu Dhananjaya](https://unsplash.com/@pasiiijay) on [Unsplash](https://unsplash.com)"
 ---

-My primary area of research is employing High Performance Computing with Density Functional Theory (DFT) and beyond DFT methods to study a class of materials known as Strongly Correlated Materials (SCM).
+My research focuses on the computational modeling of state-of-the-art novel material using high performance computing.
+I mainly study a class of materials known as Strongly Correlated Materials (SCM's) using Density Functional Theory (DFT) and Quantum Many Body methods including Dynamical Mean Field Theory (DMFT) while actively collaborating with experimental groups which perform synthesis of these remarkable materials.
+I am also involved with code development projects which facilitate the pre and post processing of electronic structure calculations.
 The following is a brief description of SCM and the methodologies I use to study them.

 ### Strongly Correlated Materials